 Where is Crane Lake Camp located?

 Crane Lake Camp is located in West Stockbridge, a small town in the beautiful Berkshire Mountains of western Massachusetts, right on the border with New York State.
+Our private, 110-acre spectacular campgrounds are on the shores of the beautiful, spring-fed Crane Lake, nestled in the Berkshire Mountains.

 What are the cabins like?